-Bridge pier columns are to remain protected at all times throughout construction.
+Bridge pier columns are to remain protected at all times throughout construction with concrete barrier temporary precast or guardrail.

 Construction Access

 Restrict work on IH 39/90 within closed shoulders as allowed by the plans or engineer.
 All construction access is subject to approval of the engineer.